Mariah Carey videography

 In December 2016, Carey starred in her first docu-series, Mariah's World which premiered on the E! cable network.
 The show followed Carey's Sweet Sweet Fantasy Tour around Europe and her then-plans to get married.
-The series struggled with ratings, but tended to be well received by some critics including Varietys Sonia Saraiya, who praised the show's "surprising sense of humor and humility".
-The show was cancelled after one season.
-Carey has also reinvented her image as the "de facto Christmas-time hostess" with multiple Christmas films and specials including two Hallmark Channel specials and two Apple TV+ specials including A Christmas Melody (2015) and Mariah Carey's Magical Christmas Special (2020); the former being Carey's directorial debut.
+The series struggled with ratings and was cancelled after one season.
+Since 2015, Carey has gone on to reinvent her image as the "de facto Christmas-time hostess" with multiple Christmas specials including Hallmark Channel's A Christmas Melody (2015) which marked her directorial debut, and Apple TV's Mariah Carey's Magical Christmas Special (2020).

 Carey has also lent her voice to many animated films, most notably The Star (2017) and The Lego Batman Movie (2017).
 She has also made cameo appearances in numerous films, her first being in Death of a Dynasty (2003) and later on in Girls Trip (2017) among several others.
-Carey has also recorded theme music for different films and TV shows such as "When You Believe", from The Prince of Egypt soundtrack in 1998, with Whitney Houston.
-In 2013, Carey performed "Almost Home", the theme song from the film Oz the Great and Powerful.
-In 2018, Carey stated in an interview that she did not like the song and that "it didn’t feel like [her] at all".
-In 2019, Carey also wrote and performed the theme song for the TV show, Mixed-ish entitled "In the Mix".
-Carey stated that "As a biracial woman in the entertainment industry, there was no way [she] did not want to be a part of mixed-ish".
-Some other songs Carey has performed for movies include "Right to Dream" (from Tennessee), "Infamous" (from Empire) and "The Star" (from the film of the same name).
-The latter was nominated for the Best Original Song at the 75th Golden Globe Awards.
+Carey has also recorded theme music for different films and shows such as "When You Believe" from The Prince of Egypt (1998) soundtrack with Whitney Houston, "Almost Home" from Oz the Great and Powerful (2013), "In the Mix" from Mixed-ish (2019), and "The Star from the 2017 film of the same name which was nominated for the Best Original Song at the 75th Golden Globe Awards.

 Having worked with numerous artists throughout her career such as Ol' Dirty Bastard, Justin Bieber, Nicki Minaj, Boyz II Men and Ariana Grande, Carey has accumulated over one billion views on her Vevo account.
 Her music videos have been given high praise with Vogue stating that "since bursting onto the scene in the 1990s, [Carey] has evolved from the American girl next door (jeans and a T-shirt were her staples) to a sultrier, more glamorous aesthetic, complete with a wind machine blowing at all times".
 Carey has been nominated three times for an MTV Video Music Award for Best Female Video, for the videos "Honey (Bad Boy Remix)", "We Belong Together" and "Touch My Body".
 In 2021, Carey was honoured at the African American Film Critics Association with a Special Achievement Innovator Award for her "visual storytelling in her music videos and specials".